gamblevore/speedie/Documentation/Cake.md

 Speedie's Virtual Machine, "`Cake`", is a perfect match for Speedie.
 It compiles 2-3x smaller than ARM on average, improving VM speed.

 Speedie doesn't require `Cake` to run it's programs.
 Speedie can output C++ and compile that.
+Because `cake` is a VM... programs run within it will run  slower than natively compiled code.
+But thats not the issue.
+The issue is to allow debugging to be possible, easy and fun!
+Not possible without a proper VM.
+However, this VM has many more advantages than just debugging...

 `Cake` makes new things possible!